NVIDIA/DL4AGX/AV-Solutions/LLMs-trtllm/README.md

 ## Generate LLMs with INT4_AWQ and INT8-KV-Cache on x86

 In this example, we are recommending quantizing the LLMs during the deployment.
-To quantize this Llama model, please follow this link to install the TensorRT-LLM on an x86 system with at least 16GB GPU memory the following sample commands:
+To quantize these LLMs model, please follow this link to install the TensorRT-LLM on an x86 system with at least 16GB GPU memory the following sample commands:

 ```
 python -m venv trtllm